saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Class properties
 - Data definitions, better known as class properties, are the attributes required to represent the specific state or characteristics of a class.
-- When an instance of a class is constructed, all of its properties must have values.This means that, unlike other variables, class properties must be assigned an initial value.
+- When an instance of a class is constructed, all of its properties must have values.
+This means that, unlike other variables, class properties must be assigned an initial value.
-- Like normal variables, properties can represent either read-only or mutable data using the valand var keywords, respectively.
+- Like normal variables, properties can represent either read-only or mutable data using the val and var keywords, respectively.
 - Properties model the `characteristics` of each instance of a class.
 - For each property you define, Kotlin will generate a `field`, a `getter`, and, if needed, a `setter`.
 - A field is only accessible within a getter or a setter
 - A field is where the data for a property is stored.
 You cannot directly define a field on a class.
 Kotlin encapsulates the fields for you, protecting the data in the field and exposing it via getters and setters.
-- A getter is generated only when a property is writable, that is, when the propertyis a `var`.
+- A setter is generated only when a property is writable, that is, when the propertyis a `var`.
 - You can override the default generated getter and setter, when you want to specify how the data will be read or written.
-- Property getters are called using the same access syntax as the other variables that you have seen.
-- Property setters are called using the assignment operator thatyou have used to assign values to variables.
 - By default, the visibility of a property’s getter and setter match the visibility of the property itself.
 - To expose access to a property but not expose its setter.
 Define the visibility of the setter separately as private.
 - A getter or a setter’s visibility cannot be more permissive than the property onwhich it is defined.
 This implies that you can `restrict` access to a property via a getter or a setter,but they are not intended for making properties more visible.